HughP/MLKA-Bash-data/README.md

 ####From Martin

 >I have no such tool to hand, but using the palaso-python library, we could write one.
 The first thing is to work out exactly what you want.
-Do you simply want a list of every possible unicode character that a keyboard could produce or do you want a list of possible minimal strings that a keyboard could produce or a simple keymapping (for which I already have a tool)?
+Do you simply want a list of every possible unicode character that a keyboard could produce or do you want a list of possible minimal strings that a keyboard could produce or a simple key-mapping (for which I already have a tool)?
 >
 >Basically you will want something along the lines of: